Online, September–December 2020

 Civic tech, digital democracy and open government organisations have been championing these reforms and mechanisms for decades, with the pandemic serving as a tragic example of why they’re essential and not just ‘nice to have’.

-Join mySociety and guests this autumn for a series of discussions to reflect on the impacts of this, and why digital transparency and accountability are more relevant than ever going forward.
+In autumn 2020, mySociety hosted a series of discussions to reflect on the impacts of this, and why digital transparency and accountability are more relevant than ever going forward.
 Details and recordings can be found below.

 22 September 2020, 15:00 – 16:00 GMT+1 (UK time)